Kathy Olivier receives a four-year extension that will keep her on the Lady Rebel bench through the 2020-21 season.

 UNLV Gametime segment on 8 News Now with Chris Maathuis and UNLV women's basketball head coach Kathy Olivier.

 In Olivier's first season on the bench, the Lady Rebels immediately showed their renewed enthusiasm for their new coach with the first 3-0 start in seven years, and the team was the talk of the conference after an inspiring run to the 2009 Mountain West Tournament semifinals as the seven seed.
 UNLV would finish the year with a six-game win improvement, end longtime losing streaks to TCU and Utah, and win two games in the league tournament for the second time in conference history.
 In 2009-10, the Lady Rebels continued their climb back to prominence under Olivier, and posted several impressive upsets, including a pair of road wins at Utah and New Mexico, as well as a home victory over eventual Sweet 16 participant San Diego State.
-2010-11 saw another run of impressive victories, including another road win at New Mexico, as well as a win over MW tournament-champion Utah.

 Following the end of the 2007-08 season, UNLV had hoped to find a coach that had both success on the national level and was a strong recruiter, and Olivier showed off her recruiting skills right from the start.
 Almost exactly one month after she was hired, Olivier signed her first recruit, Jamie Smith, who 10 months later became the first Lady Rebel to be named MW Freshman of the Year.
 Olivier and her staff continued to shine on the recruiting trail, as the team's 2009-10 recruiting class was ranked in the top 60 in the nation.